openpims/safari/README.md

 ## Demo

-Available on the App Store: [Coming Soon]
+Available on the App Store: https://apps.apple.com/app/openpims/id6752671294

 ## Other Versions